turulomio/mymoviebook/README.md

 `cd /Films/7`

-we add the directory to the database with.
+We add the directory to the database with the following command;

+`mymoviebook --insert`

 If we need other parameters to connect to our database we can use them too.

-`mymoviebook --insert`

 We can add as many directories as we want.